ShareASmile/NewPipeZing/.github/CONTRIBUTING.md

 ## Communication

-* The #newpipe channel on Libera Chat (`ircs://irc.libera.chat:6697/newpipe`) has the core team and other developers in it.
-[Click here for webchat](https://web.libera.chat/#newpipe)!
-* You can also use a Matrix account to join the NewPipe channel at [#newpipe:libera.chat](https://matrix.to/#/#newpipe:libera.chat).
-Some convenient clients, available both for phone and desktop, are listed at that link.
-* You can post your suggestions, changes, ideas etc. on either GitHub or IRC.
+* You can post your suggestions, changes, ideas etc. on either GitHub